CRÉER UN PROFIL

 FIRST CHOICE

-Non-laminated paper or cardboard for CUPS.
+Non-laminated paper or cardboard for CUPS AND GLASSES.

 Articles made of moulded or pressed paper or cardboard pulp (wood, and other cellulosic fibres) without plastic laminates FOR LIDS.